estherannorzie/meal-planner-back-end/README.md

-# Meal Planner iOS: Back-end
+# Meal Planner iOS: Back-End

 Meal Planner iOS is a capstone project created during Ada Developers Academy, cohort 17.
 Users can create a meal plan for the current day or for a future day.
+Development has come to a halt.

 ## Features
 - Create an account